 Treating Hodgkin disease in children

 Treatment for Hodgkin disease in children is slightly different from the treatment used for adults.
-In most cases, childhood cancers tend to respond better to chemo.
-Children’s bodies also tend to withstand chemotherapy (chemo) better than adults.
-But because chemo can have some long-term side effects, children who survive their cancer need careful attention for the rest of their lives.
+Children’s bodies tend to withstand chemotherapy (chemo) better than adults.
+But because chemo can have some long-term side effects, children who survive cancer need careful attention for the rest of their lives.

 Children and teens with cancer and their families have special needs that are best met by children’s cancer centers that work closely with the child’s main doctor.
-These centers offer the advantage of a team of experts with experience in treating children.
-They know the special needs of children with cancer.
+These centers give you the advantage of being with a team of experts experienced in treating children.
+They know the special needs of children with cancer and their families.
 The team can include (besides doctors and nurses) psychologists, social workers, child life specialists, teachers, and others.

 Most children with cancer in the United States are treated at a children’s cancer center that is a member of the Children’s Oncology Group (COG).
 These centers are linked to either a university or a children’s hospital.